ldeffenb/Swarming-Wikipedia/README.md

 2. Use [zimdump](https://github.com/openzim/zim-tools) to extract archive.zim to the archive subdirectory
 3. Activate node.js to execute a compiled TypeScript which does the actual uploading

-The Swarming-Wikipedia TypeScript does the following
+The Swarming-Wikipedia TypeScript then does the following

 1. Count all files located in the archive subdirectory simultaneously building an index for A/-resident files
 2. Create a tag to track upload and pusher progress.
 This tag is visible on the top line as the upload happens.